pgorman/dangerjaunt/dangerjaunt.md

 Fighters use any weapons or armor.

-At ninth level, fighters may become lords of their own domain, clearing wilderness to build a castle, raising an army, and levying taxes.
+At ninth level, fighters become lords of their own domain, clearing wilderness to build a castle, raising an army, and levying taxes.

 ## Magic-Users ##